 "Jewish life in New York City: German-Jewish emigration to the USA in the years 1933-1945"

-The symposium is targeted at alumni of the universities and non university research institutions which are involved in the Weizenbaum Institute for the Networked Society: Freie Universität Berlin (FU Berlin), Humboldt-Universität zu Berlin (HU Berlin), Technische Universität Berlin (TU Berlin), Universität der Künste Berlin (UdK), Universität Potsdam (UP), as well as the Fraunhofer Institute for Open Communication Systems (FOKUS) and the Berlin Social Science Center (WZB).
+The symposium was targeted at alumni of the universities and non university research institutions which are involved in the Weizenbaum Institute for the Networked Society: Freie Universität Berlin (FU Berlin), Humboldt-Universität zu Berlin (HU Berlin), Technische Universität Berlin (TU Berlin), Universität der Künste Berlin (UdK), Universität Potsdam (UP), as well as the Fraunhofer Institute for Open Communication Systems (FOKUS) and the Berlin Social Science Center (WZB).
 The keynote speech on Thursday, 28 September is open to the general public.

 Should have any questions please contact TU Berlin's Alumni Team at alumni(at)tu-berlin.de.